amroomargit/Nana-Cleaning-Service/README.md

 <h1>Nana Cleaning Services LTD.</h1>
 <p>This is a website for Nana Cleaning Services in London, Ontario, Canada.
 It features a Home, Services, Service Regions, Contact, and Careers page.
 The contact page has a submission form for customers'
   questions, and the careers page takes pdf submissions for resumes.
 Both the contact and careers pages use the ReCaptcha API.
-The contact form also uses data sanitization, and the careers pdf submission uses VirusTotal API to avoid malicious files.</p>
+The contact form also uses data sanitization, and the careers pdf submission uses VirusTotal API to avoid malicious files. <strong>See the "How It's Made" header for a more indepth description.</strong></p>
 <br/>
 <a href = "https://nanacleaningservicesltd.azurewebsites.net">Link to the website</a>
 <br/>